StrongResearch/chess-hackathon/README.md

 isc train <type>.isc
 ```

+### Step 6.
+Validate your model inference
+- Run `isc experiments` to obtain the output path for the experiment you launched.
+- Wait for your experiment to reach the status `completed` (re-run `isc experiments` until you see `completed`).
+- Navigate to the output path for your experiment and copy the `checkpoint.pt` from within the `/latest_pt` subdirectory into the home directory for this repo (i.e. `/root/chess-hackathon-4`).
+- In your terminal, navigate to the home directory for this repo with `cd /root/chess-hackathon-4` and run `python pre_submission_val.py`.
+This will validate that your model is able to initialize correctly, load the checkpoint, and infer fast enough to play in the tournament, and is an important step **before launching burst**.
+Otherwise, you might develop a model and spend time training it only to discover that it is too big, and you will need to train a smaller model instead.

+For more information about this see below under **Pre-submission model validation**.

+## Step 7.
+Launch your experiment to train with `compute_mode = "burst"`
+Once your model has successfully `completed` a run with `compute_mode = "cycle"` you will have confidence that it will run successfully on a dedicated cluster.
+Your next step is update your experiment launch file with `compute_mode = "burst"` and again run `isc train <type>.isc`.

+This time you will see a message directing you to Control Plane to launch your burst experiment.
+Visit the Experiments page on Control Plane and click "Launch Burst" next to your experiment.

+Click on the "View" button for your experiment in Control Plane to follow progress initializing your experiment to run on a dedicated cluster.
+Be patient, this can take a few minutes.

+Once your experiment reaches the state of `running`, visit the User Credentials page in Control Plane and click **Stop** on your container, then click **Start** on your container again.
+When your container is started again, you will find artefacts from your experiment training on its dedicated cluster sycning to a directory in `/exports`.
+Interacting with this directory is slow because it is a mounted bucket - again please be patient.
+To track performance metrics logging to `rank_0.txt` or access checkpoints, copy the files you need from `/exports` to your user directory in `/root` beforehand.

 ## Inference (game play)
 To understand how your model will be instantiated and called during gameplay, refer to the `gameplay.ipynb` notebook.